 - Neutrality Statement: a statement affirming the agreement is not for or against any party;

-- Waiver of Time-Based Defenses: an agreement that no party shall plead, assert, or claim any time-based defenses which may pass during the tolling period;
+- Waiver of Time-Based Defenses: an agreement that no party shall plead, assert, or claim any time-based defenses that may pass during the tolling period;

 - Extension Agreement Date: the date by which any agreement for an extension to the agreement must be reached; and